DrCopyPaste/RoutinR/Readme.md

 - timesheets for all jobs can be viewed in a list
 - current job for punch clock can be changed (set effectively on stopping, enabling toggling while already having started)
 - saved job timesheets can be updated (change assigned job and/ or start/ end time)
+- api export profiles can be added with individual templates for jobs to export to an external rest api
+- the application db can be exported to a folder
+- the application db can be imported and overridden from a selected file

 # Features ToDo
 - huge delay when adding to dictionaryeditor?!? (can provoke showing by pressing a key inside another dictionary editors key editor)